zynksoftware/Zynk-Workflow/_docs/Amazon-Marketplace-Connector/Importing-Feeds-to-Amazon-Marketplace.md

 ---
-slug: uploading-feeds-to-amazon-marketplace
+slug: importing-feeds-to-amazon-marketplace
-redirect_from: "/article/148-uploading-feeds-to-amazon-marketplace"
-title: Uploading Feeds to Amazon Marketplace
+title: Importing Feeds to Amazon Marketplace
 ---
-This task will submit any Amazon XML feed.

-You may want to consider using the [Import Feeds](importing-feeds-to-amazon-marketplace) task as an alternative to this one.
-Import Feeds encapsulates the whole process of submitting a feed to Amazon and getting back the results.
+This task encapsulates the whole process of submitting XML feeds to Amazon, waiting for Amazon to process them, and retrieving the results.

 ## Settings
 ### API Call Delay
 _Required_
 Specify the delay in milliseconds to use between calls to Amazon.
 Amazon throttle requests to their services, so if sending a large data set you may need to increase this limit.

+### Channels
+_Required_
+Choose at least one marketplace to send the XML feed to.
+For information about how Amazon handles feeds sent to multiple marketplaces, see [Using Multiple Marketplaces](http://docs.developer.amazonservices.com/en_UK/feeds/Feeds_EU_Global_Seller.html).

 ### Connection
 _Required_